Posts Tagged Transformational Education

 Katelyn did her practicum and internship at a…

-Posted August 27th, 2013 by & filed under Featured, New Thoughts from President Nolan, Practical Questions & Answers About SWC, Counseling & Art Therapy.
+Posted August 27th, 2013 by & filed under Featured, Reflections from President Nolan.

 Ten reasons to consider Southwestern College, Santa Fe, for Art Therapy or Counseling, or both.